SamMackrill/InDUstrious/README.md

 ### Installation - Simple
 #### Master Only
 * Add a databank
-* Add 4 large screens, 2 x 2 layout seems best (only tested on large screens)
+* Add 4 large/medium screens, 2 x 2 layout of large screens seems best
 * Add a programming board
 * Connect the core and databank and screens to the programming board (any order, do not rename the slots)
 * Name the screens exactly: